-Web submission latest news and development on APEC member economies. more details of research projects undertaken under the auspices of APEC and relevant working groups and networks.
-There is nothing in term of attraction for companies.
+Web submission la atest news and development on APEC member economies. more details of research projects undertaken under the auspices of APEC and relevant working groups and networks. c There is nothing in term of attraction for companies.
 Japan Chamber of commerce staff complained that they could not find APEC conference/program of WG/Sub fora project.
 APEC WG/Sub-fora project process is untransparent.
-Stocktaker can not find such project schedule(date of meeting or program) through APEC website.
-There is only result of such project in website. while stocktaker want to access such project, almost projects public relations are controled by lead economy.
+Stocktaker can not find such project such project, almost projects public relations are controled by lead economy.
 Funding agreements, investors interchange, business matching. the above More trade tools like the tariff data base, which describe trade rules and regulations in each country.
 Cheers As mentioned above, I would like to have access to restricted documents via a secure password protected site.
 This would mean that it would no longer be necessary to distribute CDs with all documents at meetings, as everyting would be available online. links to related material produced by other regional organizations It would be better to place information about the early history of APEC (including reports of the PPG).
 Interactive/Collaborative/Chat Bulletin/Real Time Online Communication with other official members of APEC Secretary/Member Economies Make the navigation more user friendly and larger size font and clearer font instead of the blue and grey colours.
 The search engine usually returns unexpected results.
 A universal searching engine, e.g. googles, would return better results.
 The search engine should be able to return more accurate results.
 A general search from the brower would return even better results.
 It's will be more helpful to know APEC, if APEC website could offer more academic, opions articles. more links to other international organizations. the search engine does not seem to work well, often times, search fails or bounces back with poor result.
 See answer to 3.08 above.
 A page/s which more clearly sets out APEC outputs, eg best practice documents etc. We would like to have access to a digital library on important APEC seminars and conferences.